paveldk/DubaiServices/README.md

 ![Download AppBuilder companion app from the App Store QR code](/../docs-images/docs-resources/download-appbuilder-companion-app-android.png "Download AppBuilder companion app Android")

-Step 3: Install the sample app.
+Step 3: Load/Run the sample app.

 Scan the following QR code on the device, the AppBuilder companion app will open and run the sample app.